The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 As a kid, one of the first games I played on my Commodore 128 was 1986’s Bard’s Tale II: Destiny Knight.
 Needless to say, I was super excited when this game was announced.

 Cary Elwes, best known for The Princess Bride, does a fantastic job voicing the main character.
-We follow the adventures of our reluctant hero as he encounters battles bosses, breaks barrels and encounters the occasional singing goblins.
+We follow the adventures of our reluctant hero as he encounters battles bosses, breaks barrels, and meets the occasional singing goblins.

-This is an older-style game, so the graphics look a bit dated.
-Also, the trajectory of the POV camera can be a bit wonky at times.
+This is an older-style game, so the graphics look dated.
+Also, the trajectory of the POV camera can be wonky at times.

-That aside, this game is a great role-playing experience that’ll make you burst with uncontrollable laughter.
+That aside, this game is a great role-playing experience that makes you laugh uncontrollably.
 Just don’t take it too seriously.

 It’s available for the NVIDIA Shield through the Google Play Store.